sdiehl/wiwinwlh/tutorial.md

 Now anyone using our library need only derive Generic and create an empty instance of our typeclass instance without writing any boilerplate for ``GEq``.

-And end to end example for deriving equality generics:
+Here is a complete example for deriving equality generics:

 ~~~~ {.haskell include="src/18-generics/generic_impl.hs"}
 ~~~~